 Wed, 12 September 2018

-“Ninety-eight percent of landing pages suck.”
+“Ninety-eight percent of landing pages are just plain bad.”

-This is exactly what Unbounce founder Oli Gardner declared when he began his public speaking circuit four years ago.
+This is what Unbounce founder Oli Gardner declared when he began his public speaking circuit four years ago.
 A bold statement, but he would know.

 As co-founder of the landing page software builder, which pulls in $20 million in annual revenue, Gardner confidently claims he has seen more landing pages than anyone on the planet—nearly 100,000 to be exact.
 These days, he's leveraging his immense knowledge on the topic to help businesses drive more leads and revenue, through Unbounce and as a speaker.